Moataz-Habib/Single-Category-Object-Detection/README.md

 ## Conclusion
 Modifications to the detect layer in the YOLO V8 Nano architecture demonstrated significant improvements in detection precision.
 Detailed analysis and code can be found in the [Single Category.ipynb](https://github.com/FrozenWanderer/Single-Category-Object-Detection/blob/main/Single%20Category.ipynb) notebook.

-## Acknowledgements
-We extend our heartfelt gratitude to all individuals who contributed to this research and helped facilitate the project's success.

----

-**Note:** Ensure you upload the Precision-Recall curve and precision images to the specified `images/` directory in your GitHub repository and update the image paths in the tables accordingly.
-The provided mAP scores and file paths are placeholders and should be updated with your actual data.